Jessica Hans’s Ceramics Are Aggressively Irregular — Which Is Precisely Why We Love Them

 If you think about it, most ceramicists are obsessed with perfecting the clay — wedging it to get rid of bubbles, erasing seams that might come from using a mold, shaving off excess little bits.
 Jessica Hans is not that ceramicist.
 Her pots and planters are lumpy and misshapen.
 They have uneven mouths and aggressively irregular textures.
 When we visited her sunny, third-floor studio on top of the South Philly row house she shares with her filmmaker boyfriend, our first thought was that her ceramics all looked like they’d walked out of the prop closet from a Tim Burton movie.
-(Which, if you read our site with any regularity, you know is one of the highest compliments we could give someone.
-We’re pretty into weird.)

 But Hans’s ceramics aren’t weird for weird’s sake, though to understand them completely, you have to go back to her first love: textiles.
 Hans studied textiles in her undergrad at Philly’s Moore College of Art and Design, then went to MICA for fiber arts and ceramics.
 “My textiles started from an interest in sustainability and wanting to be able to do something completely from scratch.
 I was into foraging for dye material, things like sumac berry or lichen.
 My interest in foraging then carried over to ceramics, because I was really interested in raw materials.”